BMEII-AI/RadImageNet/README.md

 # RadImageNet
 Welcome to the official repository for RadImageNet.

 The RadImageNet database is an open-access medical imaging database.
 This study was designed to improve transfer learning performance on downstream medical imaging applications.
 The experiments were designed in four phases.
-The RadImageNet pretrained models and the RadImageNet dataset will be available by request at https://www.radimagenet.com/.
+The RadImageNet pretrained models and the RadImageNet dataset are available by request at https://www.radimagenet.com/.

 ![alt text](https://github.com/BMEII-AI/RadImageNet/blob/main/util/Slide1.JPG)